 Does this require special legal status?

-You remain an independent business.
-You act as an agent/reseller for IDA documents within the framework of your existing local laws.
-If you have doubts, consult a local legal or tax advisor.
+No. You continue operating as an independent business.
+You simply act as an agent/reseller for IDA documents, working within the framework of your existing local laws.
+If anything feels unclear, it’s always worth checking with a local legal or tax advisor.

 Published December 07, 2025 • 7m to read